 Last week marked an exciting new first – ransomware on a Mac disclosed by Palo Alto who had seen it with a client.
-What’s simultaneously encouraging and disappointing is that it could have been prevented without detection using highly recommended best practices – application whitelisting (yes, it is possible to do whitelisting today – we do it with lots of our clients as do other providers).
+What’s simultaneously encouraging and disappointing is that it could have been prevented without detection using highly recommended best practices – application allow listing (yes, it is possible to do allow listing today – we do it with lots of our clients as do other providers).

 Just 10 years ago, malware attacks came straight at us as scripts or executables sent on USB devices, through email or linked on websites.
 We compensated by securing removable devices, filtering email attachments and content and securing web browsers as much as we could without entirely disrupting productivity.